 Further, only applicants who are currently employed (or have proof of income from other sources) and those who have graduated from a nonprofit college or graduate program eligible for Title IV federal aid will be considered.

-In fact, the rates are indeed relatively low compared to other refinance lenders – and you can potentially qualify for a rate that is lower than the current federal student loan rate.
-Of course, it’s worth noting that refinancing federal loans with a private lender will remove any federal protections that you currently have under those loan agreements – including income-based repayment options.
+Relatively Low Rates: NaviRefi’s rates are relatively low compared to other refinance lenders — and you can potentially qualify for a rate that is lower than what is currently on federal student loans.